umrlastig/atlantis-dataset/README.md

 ### Binary Spatial Relations
 We use 19 labels to annotate binary spatial relations:
 - **is off the coast of** refers to an entity that is off the coast of another (it is always referred to using the same words in French in our dataset: "au large de")
-- **is marked by** refers to an entity that is marked by another (usually a sea mark such as a buoy or a beacon)
+- **is marked by** refers to an entity that is marked by another (usually a navigation mark such as a buoy or a beacon)
 - **is an element of** refers to an entity that is situated on or in another such that a bird's eye view shows the spatial footprint of one as being within or partly within the other
 - **is [direction] of** refers to an entity that is in any one of 16 cardinal directions with respect to another: the 16 relations include four that use the cardinal directions (N, E, S, W), four that use the intercardinal directions (NE, SE, SW, NW) and eight that use the secondary intercardinal directions (NNE, ENE, ESE, SSE, SSW, WSW, NWN, NNW)